CloudGenUser/sftp-cg-lib/README.md

 "Uploaded data stream to \\testNewFile.txt"

-If the file you want to create already existe, the current file will be rename adding the date in the name and the new file will be create with the name in the request.
+If the file that will be created already existe, the current file will be rename adding the date in the name and the new file will be create with the name in the request.
 ```